beaufour/boonli_calendar/README.md

 # Boonli Calendar

-This project uses the [Boonli API](https://github.com/beaufour/boonli_api) to expose a URL that returns the Boonli menu chosen as an iCalendar.
-You can subscribe to this calendar in your calendar app (Google Calendar, Apple Calendar, etc)
+This project allows you to see the food you have chosen in [Boonli](https://boonli.com/) in your Calendar app (like Google Calendar, Apple Calender, Outlook etc).
+That way you can easily see what is served for lunch each day.

-The project is deployed here: <https://boonli.vovhund.com/>
+Try it out for yourself here: <https://boonli.vovhund.com/>

+## Motivation

+Why did I do this?
+It was a fun little project that allowed me to poke a bit at both Terraform and Google Cloud functions.
+As a bonus I can easily see what my daughter is eating each day at school :)

+## Behind the Scenes

+The project uses the [Boonli API](https://github.com/beaufour/boonli_api) (which really is just doing web scraping) to expose a URL that returns three weeks of menu data in iCalendar format.
+Boonli doesn't have an API, so we have to use your username and password directly.
+So to keep some modicum of security, we encrypt the login details so that it's not exposed directly in the URL itself at least.
+The shared secret is only stored in Google Cloud KMS.

 ## Deploying